tavuelsc/practice-react/README.md

 # practice-react
-This is a project to create practices to check skills
+This is a project to create practices to check skills in React